June-Skeeter/Module5_GEOS270/docs/Content.md

 * Geographic coordinate systems and map projections.
 * Spatial overlay/analysis methods

-## Not remembering tools, nervous about exam, unsure about the project,, etc..
+## Not remembering tools, nervous about exam, unsure about the project, etc..

 * GIS is **not** about memorization, it is about problem solving, critical thinking and reflection.
 You'll almost always have access to the internet when doing GIS, if you don't know something, look it up!